 Like melanoma, another aggressive type of skin cancer, Merkel cell carcinoma can grow rapidly over a few weeks or months, and can metastasize (spread) to nearby lymph nodes and other parts of the body.
 If the disease has spread to a lymph node, it may feel enlarged.
 However, cancer could still be present even if it is not outwardly noticeable.

 There are some measures you can take to reduce your risk of contracting Merkel cell carcinoma and other skin cancers.

-Skin cancer expert Isaac Brownell describes diagnostic tools that can be used to detect skin cancers and prevent unnecessary biopsies.
+Skin cancer expert Isaac Brownell describes the tools that can be used to detect skin cancers and prevent unnecessary procedures.

 Avoid Exposure to the Sun

 The best way to prevent skin cancer is to protect yourself from excessive exposure to sunlight — and not only when you go to the beach.
 Skin cancer prevention should be practiced every day by seeking shade, wearing protective hats and clothing, avoiding the midday sun and tanning beds, and using broad-spectrum sunscreen (one that protects against UVA and UVB rays), even on cloudy days.
 Look for an SPF of at least 30, and apply two thin coats (about an ounce per application) as part of your daily routine.
 Be sure to reapply every two hours if swimming or sweating.

 Screening and Skin Examination

 Doctors at Memorial Sloan Kettering do not recommend regular screening for non-melanoma skin cancers.
 However, any suspected skin cancer should be brought to the attention of a physician or dermatologist immediately.
 Merkel cell carcinoma has a good chance of being cured if detected early, and early treatment minimizes the risk of serious cosmetic damage or functional difficulties.